3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/Sovol_SV08_Setup/SV08_EXTRA_INSTRUCTIONS.md

 Active supporters have a special channel on the Demon Discord server & are provided with a higher level of support over non supporting members.
 Just make your discord user name known & you’ll be granted “supporter” privileges.

-[JOIN THE 3DPRINTDEMON PATREON](https://patreon.com/3dprintdemon) as an active donating member & show your support for my work!
+:red_circle: [JOIN THE 3DPRINTDEMON PATREON](https://patreon.com/3dprintdemon) as an active donating member & show your support for my work!

 Your donations are used to feed my printers & give them the latest fancy pants new parts so I can continue adding new features, fixing bugs & providing time for helping you all to get the macros running & fixing issues you might experience!